MoserMichael/duckduckbang/README.md

 The page is kept up to date by a nightly build process (runs courtesy of [github workflows/actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) ) Any new bang! operator should therefore appear in the search tool.

-Update: This tutorial also made it to the Hacker News front page! [link](https://news.ycombinator.com/item?id=24618447); I really learned quite a bit from the comments section.
+Update: This tool also made it to the Hacker News front page! [link](https://news.ycombinator.com/item?id=24618447); I really learned quite a bit from the comments section.
 Thanks for the feedback.
 Thanks!

 # Motivation for the search tool